4 CBD Restaurants That Any Foodie Will Love

 Why Eat CBD?

 CBD is such a unique ingredient.
 Not only does it have a distinctive (and delicious) nutty flavor, but it comes with a load of benefits.
 Broad spectrum hemp-based products are what we call complete proteins.
 That means CBD contains all of the essential amino acids.

 Amino acids are the building blocks of life.
 There are 21 of these critical fatty acids known to humankind.
 The human body can naturally generate all but nine of them.
 These other amino acids are considered “essential,” and must be consumed through diet.

-Foods that high in these essential amino acids are animal fats.
+Foods that are highest in these essential amino acids are animal fats.
 This makes it harder for vegans to get all the nutrients that they need.
 With that being said, vegans may be onto something.
 After all, an average person should be consuming 50 grams to 60 grams of protein per day.
 According to the National Diet and Nutrition Survey, the average person eats between 75 grams and 100 grams.
 That’s a lot of animal fat!

 Amino acids are great and all, but high levels of animal fat comes with an abundance of omega-6 fatty acids.
 In order to run optimally, our body should have an omega-3 to omega-6 fatty acid ratio of 3:1.
 Suffice to say, filling up on animal fats leaves little room for much else.
 As a result, we get much fewer plant-based omega-3 fatty acids.